compound-finance/comet/docs/README.md

 The following is an example of the liquidation factor's role in a Compound III liquidation:

 An underwater account has supplied $100 of WBTC as collateral.
-If the WBTC liquidation factor is `0.9`, the user will receive $90 of the base asset when a liquidator triggers an absorbtion of their account.
+If the WBTC liquidation factor is `0.9`, the user will receive $90 of the base asset when a liquidator triggers an absorption of their account.

 #### Configurator